-For now, I think it’s necessary that I show you a breakdown of the three different levels of training and the modules they include.
+For now, I think it’s necessary to show you a breakdown of the three different levels of training and the modules they include.

-- Module 3: Beginner/Intermediate apparatus includes more work on the reformer and other added apparatus as well as how to structure a session (20 hours)
+- Module 3: Beginner/Intermediate apparatus includes more work on the reformer and other added apparatus, as well as how to structure a session (20 hours)

-Students who complete level 1 must have 120 logged hours and pass all assessments.
+Students who complete Level 1 must have 120 logged hours and pass all assessments.

 Level 2: This includes two modules: They are made up of the following:

-- Module 1: Mat – intermediate level (20 hours)
+- Module 1: Mat – Intermediate (20 hours)

-Students who complete level 2 must log 60 hours and pass all assessments.
+Students who complete Level 2 must log 60 hours and pass all assessments.

-Level 3: This includes four modules.
-They are:
+Level 3: This includes four modules:

-- Module 1: Advanced level mat and equipment (reformer and cadillac) – (20 hours)
+- Module 1: Advanced Level Mat and Equipment (reformer and cadillac) – (20 hours)

-- Module 2: Advanced level equipment (auxiliary, chairs and barrels) – (20 hours)
+- Module 2: Advanced Level Equipment (auxiliary, chairs, and barrels) – (20 hours)

-- Module 3: Final assessment (take place over a day)
+- Module 3: Final Assessment (take place over a day)

-Students who complete level 3 must log 60 hours and pass all assessments.
+Students who complete Level 3 must log 60 hours and pass all assessments.